-In an effort to minimize scratches I picked up purpose-built the vice jaws and wrench for this task.
+In an effort to minimize scratches I picked up purpose-built vice jaws and an AN wrench for this task.

 If you’re ever thinking of assembling AN fittings without these I would advise against it.

 It’s an additional expense for sure but it makes things considerably easier.
-Scratching AN fitting sucks, and with these tools I was able to keep most of my black fittings entirely black.
+Scratching AN fittings sucks, and with these tools I was able to keep most of my black fittings entirely black.